Carbapenem-resistant enterobacteriaceae: Risk factors

 Hospitals are primary transmission sites for CRE-based infections.
 Up to 75% of hospital admissions attributed to CRE were from long-term care facilities or transferred from another hospital.
 Suboptimal maintenance practices are the largest cause of CRE transmission.
 This includes the failure to adequately clean and disinfect medication cabinets, other surfaces in patient rooms, and portable medical equipment, such as X-ray and ultrasound machines that are used for both CRE and non-CRE patients.

 Thus far, CRE have primarily been nosocomial infectious agents.
 Almost all CRE infections occur in people receiving significant medical care in hospitals, long-term acute care facilities, or nursing homes.
 Independent risk factors for CRE infection include use of beta-lactam antibiotics and the use of mechanical ventilation.
 Patients with diabetes have also been shown to be at an elevated risk for acquiring CRE infections.
 When compared to other hospitalized patients, those admitted from long-term acute care (LTAC) facilities have significantly higher incidence of colonization and infection rates.
 Another 2012 multicenter study found that over 30% of patients with recent exposure to LTAC were colonized or infected with CRE.
-A person susceptible to CRE transmission is more likely to be female, have a greater number of parenteral nutrition-days (meaning days by which the person received nutrition via the bloodstream), and to have had a significant number of days breathing through a ventilator.
+A person susceptible to CRE transmission is more likely to be female, have a greater number of parenteral nutrition-days (days when the person received nutrition via the bloodstream), and to have had a significant number of days breathing through a ventilator.

 Infections with carbapenem-resistant Klebsiella pneumoniae were associated with organ/stem cell transplantation, mechanical ventilation, exposure to antimicrobials, and overall longer length of stay in hospitals.